 You can begin to make voluntary contributions from your payroll to the Plan on a flat dollar basis each payroll period if you are age 21 or older, in a benefits eligible class, with at least one year of service.
 The amount will be determined by you, and currently there are no limits on the amount you can contribute.
 Your contributions will be made on an after-tax basis, but all contributions and earnings will accumulate and be paid out tax free for your retiree health insurance and other qualified medical expenses.
 You may also make personal after-tax contributions to your Emeriti Health Account from your bank account during active service, when you terminate, or even after retirement.

-You will be able to utilize the Emeriti Reimbursement Benefit to pay for any qualified out-of-pocket medical expenses after termination of employment with the College if you have 10 years of service.
+You will be able to utilize the Emeriti Reimbursement Benefit to pay for any qualified out-of-pocket medical expenses after termination of employment with the College if you have 10 years of service, or if you have attained age 65 and have at least 5 years of credited service.
 See Emeriti's website at www.emeritihealth.org (click on Emeriti Reimbursement Benefit at the bottom of the home page) for a list of eligible expenses.

 You have the right to use all of your own contributions and earnings, and any employer contributions in your Health Account, to pay for qualified out-of-pocket medical expenses, through the Emeriti Reimbursement Benefit after you leave the College.